wrenlowe/FinalProject/README.md

-• Includes meaningful use of either an app (for example, email, voice recognition, ..) or hardware (gps, accelerometer, ..) from the phone or some Google services( maps, ..).
+• Includes meaningful use of either an app (for example, email, voice recognition, ..) or hardware (gps, accelerometer, ..) from the phone or some Google services( maps, ..). --> COMPLETE

 • Uses at least two new GUI components not studied in class (rating bar, seek bar, progress bar, analog clock, calendar view, ...).
 CalendarView -> COMPLETE

-Second GUI Component -> INCOMPLETE
+Second GUI Component -> COMPLETE

 • There should be a listener registered on at least one of these 2 new GUI components (and there should be code to do something meaningful).